Hackerman342/Hackerman342.github.io/experience.md

 **Software Intern – Artificial Intelligence, Observation Planning & Analysis** <br>
 *Jan 2021 – present* <br>

- * Develop components of the image processing pipeline for a visual terrain relative navigation system
+ * Develop components of the image processing pipeline for a multi-agent visual terrain relative navigation system
+ * Train and use deep learning models for semantic segmentation of maritime environments for position estimation
  <!-- * Develop key components of the image processing pipeline for a multi-agent visual terrain relative navigation system designed for unmanned surface vessels -->
  <!-- * Develop multi-agent visual SLAM solutions by reconstructing terrain structure from image shapes and features -->
  <!-- * Prototype autonomous systems capable of communicating images, features, and estimates amongst each other -->